Pointwise Universal Gysin formulae and Applications towards Griffiths' conjecture: Pointwise Gysin's formul a la Darondeau--Pragacz

 \begin{rem} As already said, Formula \eqref{eq: darondeau-pragacz classes coefficient} is not the only possible instance of the Gysin formula given by Darondeau--Pragacz.
 For example, they gives in \cite[Proposition 4.2]{DP17} the universal Gysin formula for flag bundles in terms of \emph{Schur functions} (a sort of generalization of Schur polynomials, see next section for a definition of Schur polynomial).

-Such version of the Darondeau--Pragacz formula is particularly useful since it explicitly shows (with a little further manipulation, see the forthcoming second-named author PhD thesis for more details) that one can obtain \emph{all} the Schur polynomials in the Chern classes of $E$ as a push-forward from the complete flag bundle of monomials of type $ (-\xi_1)^{\lambda_1} \cdots (-\xi_r)^{\lambda_r} $, provided the $ \lambda_j$'s,\ satisfy a certain relation (for more details see again \cite[Proposition 4.2]{DP17}).
+Such version of the Darondeau--Pragacz formula is particularly useful since for instance it explicitly shows (with a little further manipulation, see the forthcoming second-named author PhD thesis, as well as \cite{Fag21}, for more details) that one can obtain \emph{all} the Schur polynomials in the Chern classes of $E$ as a push-forward from the complete flag bundle of monomials of type $ (-\xi_1)^{\lambda_1} \cdots (-\xi_r)^{\lambda_r} $, provided the $ \lambda_j$'s,\ satisfy a certain relation (for more details see again \cite[Proposition 4.2]{DP17}).

 Clearly, the validity of \cite[Proposition 4.2]{DP17} at the level of differential forms follows directly from our Theorem \ref{thm: darondeau-pragacz for differential forms}. \end{rem}